 Obstacles will often be in your way when installing wiring for landscape lighting.
 In this tutorial, the experts at VOLT® demonstrate how to run wire under a sidewalk or patio.
 It’s easy to do, and when your cable or sleeve is in place, you can maximize your lighting on a single low voltage transformer.

 How to Run Wire Through a Sidewalk Joint

-Before digging under your sidewalks, inspect your site and see if you already have a large gap in a control joint of your sidewalk.
-This is often an ideal place to cross if you can get the wire deep enough.
+Step 1: Before digging under a sidewalk, see if there’s already a large gap in a control joint.
+This is often an ideal place to cross a sidewalk, if you can get the wire deep enough.

+Step 3: These long bits have a small hole in the end of the tip that are designed for pulling your wire back through.
 To attach your wire, clip one end of your wire lead off and strip the other end.
-Be sure to strip at least a good 2 to 3 inches off that wire.
-With your cable end stripped off, now insert the wire into the small hole in the end of the bit.
+Be sure to strip at least 2 to 3 inches off that wire.
+With your cable end stripped off, insert the wire into the small hole in the end of the bit.

 Step 4: Once the wire is securely attached, begin pulling it back through.
 You may have to use a back-and-forth motion with the drill to get it to come back from underneath the concrete.

 How to Run Multiple Wires Under a Sidewalk